 Fried Food Cravings

 What it Means: If you are constantly looking for French fries or love a good batch of chicken fingers, cravings for fried foods may be a sign of essential fatty acid deficiency.
 Although fried foods are rich sources of fat, they are not rich sources of healthy fat, since they are commonly cooked in refined vegetable oils which are highly inflammatory to the body.
 Given that fat is essential to our health, as it is required for optimal brain function, hormone function, and nutrient absorption, consuming a low-fat diet can cause us to crave more fat since our body requires it to function.
-Not only does avoiding fat-based food limit the amount fat in our diet, but it also minimizes the intake, absorption, and utilization of fat-soluble vitamins A, D, E, and K.
+Not only does avoiding fat-based food limit the amount of fat in our diet, but it also minimizes the intake, absorption, and utilization of fat-soluble vitamins A, D, E, and K.

-What to do About it: Ensure that you are consuming whole food sources of fat at every meal, such as eggs, meat, seafood, nuts, seeds, avocado, olives, butter or natural oils.
-It is imperative to avoid all forms of vegetable-based cooking oils, and opt for high-quality cooking oils such as butter, ghee, olive oil, coconut oil, avocado oil or animal fats.
+What to do About it: Ensure that you are consuming whole food sources of fat at every meal, such as eggs, meat, seafood, nuts, seeds, avocado, olives, butter, or natural oils.
+It is imperative to avoid all forms of vegetable-based cooking oils, and opt for high-quality cooking oils such as butter, ghee, olive oil, coconut oil, avocado oil, or animal fats.
 Not only will this help to optimize your fatty acid profile, but support the intake of fat-soluble nutrients.